Johnstown man who police say had drugs and children in SUV held for trial

 Police woke Mason-Snesrud, who told them he was caring for the children because their mother was in jail and that he was just tired.

 Police said they found three stamp bags of heroin inside his cellphone case.
-Police said they took Mason-Snerud to Conemaugh Memorial Medical Center on Franklin Street, but he refused a blood test.
+Police said they took Mason-SneSrud to Conemaugh Memorial Medical Center on Franklin Street, but he refused a blood test.

 He was charged with DUI, endangering the welfare of children, possession of a controlled substance, possession of drug paraphernalia, flight to avoid apprehension and several traffic violations.